Weather forecast for March 16: Bengaluru to remain warm and sunny

 Bengaluru:

+A confluence zone is extending from northeast Madhya Pradesh up till West Bengal across Jharkhand.
+A trough is seen extending from Gangetic West Bengal to Rayalaseema across Odisha and Telangana.
 The maximum temperature in Bengaluru on March 16 is likely to hover around 34 degrees Celsius while the minimum can hover around 18 degrees.
 Bengaluru is witnessing warmer than usual March as compared to the previous years.

 Chennai: